girishlade111/SaaS-Startup-Idea-Generator-Multimodal-Real-Time/README.md

     *   Dive deep into each card to analyze every aspect of the business concept.
     *   Scroll down to the **"Powered by Google Search"** section to review the exact web sources the AI used.

-3.  **Step 3: Visualize Your Brand**
+3.  **Step 3: Visualize & Listen**
     *   On any idea card, click `Generate Logo` to create a visual identity.
-    *   Not quite right?
-Click `Regenerate`, type in your preferences (e.g., *"more geometric, using green and black"*), and generate a new version.
+Not quite right?
+Use the `Regenerate` option with your own prompt.
+    *   Click the **speaker icon** to have the AI read the idea's summary aloud to you.

 4.  **Step 4: Save and Manage**
     *   Love an idea?
 Click the **Bookmark Icon** to save it.
     *   Navigate to the **Dashboard** page to view and manage all your saved ideas.

-Your generated logos are saved automatically with the idea.
+5.  **Step 5: Chat with your AI Mentor**
+    *   Click the floating chat icon in the bottom-right corner at any time to open the chat window.
+    *   Ask for advice, brainstorm new angles, or explore related topics with the help of the AI.

 ---